arnab19111987-ops/Firstry/README.md

 FirstTry is a pre-commit quality gate that runs the same checks your CI does, locally, before you push.
 No more "fix lint" commits.

+Security Gate: Blocks unsafe shell execution patterns and secret leaks before you ever push to GitHub.
+This is what your CI wishes it did locally.

 <!-- ci-trigger: touch to run CI workflows -->

 ---